 E: I fund travel mostly through savings.

-TT: Tell us some particularly powerful moments from your teaching-traveling.
+TT: Tell us some particularly powerful moments from your jobs abroad.

 With kids, always funny and powerful.
 I remember this 8 year old bringing me a beautiful flower from his garden for Teacher’s Day.
 Another kid who cried because his father announced they had to move to another country again and that I could relate to as most of life we had to move around.
 For some kids, it is easier while for others, adapting like that is difficult.

 TT: I love those responses!
-So, how have your travels impacted you as a teacher (if you went back to teaching) or in your current career?
+So, how have your travels impacted you in your career?

 TT: So cool!!!
-How have your travels impacted you as a person?
+How have your global education travels impacted you as a person?